Chickenpox (Varicella) Facts

 How is someone diagnosed with chickenpox?

-In the past, chickenpox was a common disease and was most often diagnosed by a health care provider based on symptoms.
+In the past, chickenpox was a common disease and was usually diagnosed by a health care provider based on symptoms.
 However, chickenpox is now less common, and is often difficult to differentiate between other rash illnesses, such as hand, foot, and mouth disease.
-It is recommended that all chickenpox cases be confirmed by laboratory testing.
+It is recommended that all suspected chickenpox cases be confirmed by laboratory testing.
 The recommended laboratory test is called PCR and can be done by swabbing a lesion or testing a scab.

 How do I protect my child if there is a chickenpox outbreak?

 During a chickenpox outbreak, the Minnesota Department of Health (MDH) recommends vaccination for children who have not received two chickenpox shots or have not had chickenpox.
+In some situations, exclusion of your child from the outbreak setting may be recommended.